-A: You can get Chromebooks at a variety of different prices, with many options available under $200, and some going over a thousand dollars.
-Lenovo’s offerings are available in a range of prices as well, with many going under the $350 mark.
-If you want to go beyond Lenovo and pick from the best Chromebooks out there regardless of brand, you take a look at our best Chromebooks list.
+A: You can get Chromebooks at various prices, with many options available under $200 and some going over a thousand dollars.
+Lenovo’s offerings are available in a range of prices, with many going under the $350 mark.
+If you want to go beyond Lenovo and pick from the best Chromebooks out there regardless of brand, you can look at our best Chromebooks list.

 Q: What is the difference between a Chromebook and a laptop?

-A: A Chromebook is a type of laptop that runs Chrome OS, as opposed to traditional laptops that run Windows, or MacBooks, which run macOS.
+A: A Chromebook is a type of laptop that runs Chrome OS, instead of traditional laptops that run Windows, or MacBooks that run macOS.

 Q: What are the disadvantages of a Chromebook?